Thinkersbluff/dgus-reloaded_klipper/README.md

 # DGUS-reloaded-Klipper (modified), CR6Community Edition!
-The Klipper in this repo is a fork of Klipper3D Release 0.10.0, which has been modified - [largely by Desuuuu](https://github.com/Desuuuu/klipper), and a little bit more by me - to work with the DGUS-reloaded DWIN_SET for CR6 printers located in [this companion repo.](https://github.com/Thinkersbluff/DGUS-reloadedForKlipper_CR6)
+The Klipper in this repo is a fork of Klipper3D/Master, which has been modified - [largely by Desuuuu](https://github.com/Desuuuu/klipper), and a little bit more by me - to work with the DGUS-reloaded DWIN_SET for CR6 printers located in [this companion repo.](https://github.com/Thinkersbluff/DGUS-reloadedForKlipper_CR6)

-This repo was forked from [the master DGUS-RELOADED project repository](https://github.com/Desuuuu/Klipper) maintained by Desuuuu.
+This repo was forked from [the master DGUS-RELOADED project repository](https://github.com/Desuuuu/Klipper).
 The Desuuuu repo is in-turn forked from [the master Klipper3D.org github repository.](https://github.com/Klipper3d/klipper/)

->>**NOTE:** Desuuuu has also indicated that he intends to stop maintaining his dgus-reloaded-klipper fork, soon, so I am looking for CR6Community help to take over extending and maintaining this fork.
+>>**NOTE:** Desuuuu has also indicated that he intends to stop maintaining his dgus-reloaded-klipper fork, soon, so I am looking for CR6Community help to maintain and extend this fork.
 (See **How to Contribute**, below)

 ## Who should __NOT__ use this firmware?
 If your goal is to run Klipper on your CR6 without using the stock T5L DWIN display hardware, **then you do not need this modified version of Klipper.**
 Just install the master Klipper3D.org version and configure it for your CR6 printer per the [Klipper3d.org installation and configuration documentation](https://github.com/Klipper3d/klipper/blob/master/docs/index.md).

-This repository may be very helpful for you: https://github.com/KoenVanduffel/CR-6_Klipper
+This repository may also be very helpful to get you started with Klipper on the CR6: https://github.com/KoenVanduffel/CR-6_Klipper

 ## Why Not Just Use the Desuuuu/Klipper version?
 Some of the functionality implemented in the CR6-specific UI is not present or is organized differently, in the Desuuuu companion display app.